satoon101/PluginHelpers/readme.md

 * Python3.4 or newer
     * Python3.4 is the version being tested with when making changes.
     * I do not plan on testing earlier versions to support them.
     * If you will be using this on a Linux system, most distros come with some version of Python2.
-When you install Python3.4, make sure you do not make it the systems default, as that can and will cause you issues.
+When you install Python3.4, make sure you do not make it the system's default, as that can and will cause you issues.
     * I have found the following to be a good guide to installing Python3.4 on Linux:
         * http://www.unixmen.com/howto-install-python-3-x-in-ubuntu-debian-fedora-centos/
         * Though, the wget and tar lines should look more like: